 Other Segments represent the results of the remaining divisions including the operating results of Easterday Janitorial Supply Company prior to its sale effective April 30, 2001, which includes a pre-tax gain on sale of \$718,000.
-The sales price of \$12 million represents a \$3.7 million premium over the book value of the net assets sold.
-The pre-tax gain is net of Easterday-specific insurance expenses of \$1.3 million, reserves for sale contingencies (including the guarantee of sold receivables and expenses of winding-up Easterday operations) of \$1 million, write-offs of intangible assets of \$294,000, and second quarter operating losses of \$377,000.
-The loss of Easterday's income in the third and fourth quarter of 2001 was more than offset by the increase in the operating profits of the Company's American Commercial Security Services and CommAir Mechanical Services Divisions.
+The loss of Easterday's income in the third and fourth quarter of 2001 was more than offset by the increase in the operating profit of the Company's American Commercial Security Services and CommAir Mechanical Services Divisions.

-COMPARTSON OF 2000 TO 1999
+COMPARISON OF 2000 TO 1999